keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ```

 We define `pp_list`—our main function.
-It takes a `pp_item`—a pretty printer that knows how to print nested elements: sometimes they will be strings, other times—nested lists.
+It takes a `pp_item`, a pretty printer that knows how to print nested elements: sometimes they will be strings, other times—nested lists.
-We define it as `fprintf` with a format `"[%a]"`.
+We define it using `fprintf` with a format `"[%a]"`.
 This is similar to writing `"[%s]"`, but allows to pass a pretty printer with a value to print.
 The value in this case is `list`, and the pretty printer—we construct it using `pp_print_list` which takes a separator and a printer for each item.